Andrettin/Wyrmsun/readme.txt

 - Reworked the multiplayer host and client game menus.
 - Fixed issue which caused the screen to shake when mousewheel-scrolling to the edge of the map.
 - Reworked the game results menu.
+- Fixed issue which caused the cursor to not update properly when it should after scrolling the map with the keyboard.

 -----------------------------------------------------------------------
 - 5.3.5